TL;DR

 Google's advantage here is the same one that benefits Gemini Deep Research: integration with the broader Google ecosystem.
 NotebookLM sources can come from Google Drive.
 Illuminate can process any PDF.
 The natural extensions include integration with Google Docs for output, Google Calendar for scheduled research briefings, and Google Workspace for team collaboration on research notebooks.

-For now, the tools are free and experimental.
-That alone makes them worth trying.
+NotebookLM's free tier and the Illuminate experiment cost nothing to try.
 Load in something you have been meaning to read but have not gotten to, and let the AI hosts walk you through it.
 The experience of hearing your own research material discussed in a natural, engaging podcast format is genuinely compelling.

 View ToolThe TypeScript toolkit for building AI apps.
 Unified API across OpenAI, Anthropic, Google.
 Streaming, tool calling, stru...